YusukeIwaki/playwright-ruby-client/documentation/docs/api/locator.md

 ```

+When working with iframes, you can create a frame locator that will enter the iframe and allow locating elements
+in that iframe:

 **Usage**

-When working with iframes, you can create a frame locator that will enter the iframe and allow selecting elements
-in that iframe:

 ```ruby
 locator = page.frame_locator("iframe").get_by_text("Submit")